 - Set timing for extra ten minutes to allow for problems, but still set time for exam to same time (1 minute per question + 5-minute leeway) - Timed the same (1 minute per question if multiple choice) - o If open ended questions are on the exam, appropriate time will be added - o Instructors can set the settings stricter if indicated by exam.
-Notification of students prior to exam will be made in a D2L announcement. - Instructors will monitor the recordings for any flagged violations, review the recording and take appropriate action.
+Notification of students prior to exam will be made in a D2L announcement. - o Instructors will monitor the recordings for any flagged violations, review the recording and take appropriate action.

-Student procedures:
+Students procedures:

-- Download the Chrome browser - Download Proctorio extension add on - Students will need to show ID in front of camera (not monitor) in the beginning of the program.
-Proctorio may deny if this is not done correctly.
+- Download the Chrome browser - Students will need to show ID in front of camera (not monitor) in the beginning of the program.
+Respondus Lock Down Browser may deny if this is not done correctly.
 Students need to have photo of person and name for software to identify.
-Must have good lighting to show the ID card - Students must always have headset/microphone and camera on - Will need to log onto D2L to access Proctorio exam - Cannot take breaks, leave the area, or have disturbances or this will result in zero grade

-- Can't use phone/tablet for camera or to take exam - Need to find place where students won't be disturbed as certain behaviors will trigger- leaving chair to or noises from pets or children - Each campus has test taking areas that would need to be reserved by the student prior to the exam date. - Can sit in parking lot if internet hot spot is needed - If student is nervous about downloading the software, they can remove each time and install each time - Internet speed needs to be consistent.
+Must have good lighting to show the ID card - Students must always have headset/microphone and camera on - Will need to log onto D2L to access the exam - Cannot take breaks, leave the area, or have disturbances or this will result in zero grade - Can't use phone/tablet for camera or to take exam. - Need to find place where students won't be disturbed as certain behaviors will trigger- leaving chair to or noises from pets or children - Each campus has test taking areas that would need to be reserved by the student prior to the exam - Can sit in parking lot if internet hot spot is needed - Internet speed needs to be consistent.
 If not, students can take the exam on campus.
 Limited spaces and can use any campus close to them.
 There are certain rooms for use.
 Reservations are required.
 Contact the Help Desk to set up reservations - No IOS devices such as iPads or phones - Class resumes at time indicated by instructors or on D2L.